-Leon de Caluwe is a Management Consultant and Professor of Change Management at Vrije Universteit in Amsterdam specializing in management education and change trajectories.
-He is a colleague of Hans Vermaak and also known for his contribution on the approach of colour thinking.
+Leon de Caluwe is a Management Consultant and Professor of Change Management at the Vrije Universteit (VU).

 Biography Leon de Caluwe

 Leon de Caluwe studied social psychology at the University of Utrecht and he graduated in 1975.